h21k/ImpactAI/README.md

 ## How fo I get it?

-Get a copy of the ImpactAI course by either download the zip file or:
+Get a copy of the ImpactAI course by either downloading the zip file or:<br>
     ```bash
     git clone https://github.com/h21k/ImpactAI.git
     ```